 2015 Blue Dot Winner, Art Students League of New York, Group Bronze Show

-2022 The de Young Museum in San Francisco, Pictures of People group show in tandem with Alice Neel, People Come First exhibition.
+2022 The de Young Museum in San Francisco, Pictures of People group show in celebration of Alice Neel, People Come First exhibition.

 2022 California Inclined: Robert Graham, Larry Cohen, Don Bachardy, Mary Jo Matsumoto, Holly Williams at DANIEL MOSHI gallery, Los Angeles, California